 - Browse abandonment is when a visitor lands on your website, views a product or category, and leaves without adding any items to their cart (and thus, not making a purchase either).

-So, someone who abandons their cart is one step closer to making a purchase compared to someone who browsed your site and left.
-Your cart abandonment email strategy would be focused on getting them back to their cart and the specific products they left behind, while a browse abandonment email is more about reminding them of what they viewed.
+Someone who abandons their cart is one step closer to making a purchase, so your cart abandonment email strategy should be focused on getting them back to their cart and the specific products they left behind.

 Browse abandonment best practices